Johnny Jones (pioneer)

-John Jones (March 1809 – 16 March 1869) was a trader and settler in New Zealand.
+John Jones (March 1809 – 16 March 1869) was a mariner, trader, shipowner and whaler in Sydney and later became a settler in New Zealand.

 Born in Sydney, Jones was the third son of Thomas Jones, one of the early settlers in New South Wales.
 He spent his early life on sealing and whaling ships, before becoming a ferryman at Port Jackson.
 He had an entrepreneurial streak and invested his savings in a way that by the age of 20, he had interests in three whaling ships.
+He went on to own 13 such vessels that made 17 whaling voyages from Sydney between 1836 and 1845.

 He married Sarah Sizemore on 7 January 1828 in Sydney, and they had 11 children, although two died as infants.
 John Richard Jones was his eldest son.

 In 1835 Jones and Edwin Palmer went into a partnership to purchase a whaling station in New Zealand and a schooner for whaling.
 Within the next few years, his shrewd business skills allowed him to gain a controlling interest in seven New Zealand whaling stations.

-In 1838 he bought a whaling station and land near Waikouaiti, and also purchased a large area of land from Ngāi Tahu chief "Bloody Jack" Tuhawaiki, amounting to a considerable part of what is now North and Central Otago.
+In 1838 he bought a whaling station and land near Waikouaiti, and also purchased a large area of land from Ngāi Tahu chief "Bloody Jack" Tūhawaiki, amounting to a considerable part of what is now North and Central Otago.
 Much of this purchase was later annulled when South Island lands were ceded to the Crown.
 After long wrangling, Jones was eventually allowed to keep some 11000 acre.

 In 1840, Jones' Waikouaiti station became the organised settlement in the eastern South Island known as Matanaka Farm.
 About a dozen families from Sydney were settled close to the station as a farming community, providing food for the station, growing crops and raising sheep and cattle.